leonzwrx/linux-setup-scripts/documentation/post-install-configs_sway.md

 ### Source Installation Adjustments

-* For applications built from source (e.g., Azote, nwg-look), icons and `.desktop` files might need t o be manually copyied from the source folder to `/usr/share/applications` and `/usr/share/pixmaps`.
+* For applications built from source (e.g., Azote, nwg-look), icons and `.desktop` files might need t o be manually copied from the source folder to `/usr/share/applications` and `/usr/share/pixmaps`.
 * For applications like Rofi, where themes are expected in `/usr/share`, move them from `/usr/local/share/rofi`

 ### Issues to troubleshoot